thautwarm/pmakefile/README.md

 ## Usage

-See `example/` directory, where we write a single makefile in Python using `makefile.py` and `zig cc` to cross-compile the QuickJS project for Windows, Linux, and macOS (x86_64 and aarch64), which is a huge task and so far not achieved by any other known makefile written for QuickJS.
-The makefile gives us excellent portability, static type checking, and simplicity, while depending on only a standard Python distribution.
+See the `example/` directory where we write a single `make` in Python using `makefile.py` and `zig cc` to cross-compile the QuickJS project for Windows, Linux, and macOS (x86_64 and aarch64), which is a huge task and so far not achieved by any other known makefile written for QuickJS.
+With `makefile.py`, writing `make` promises us excellent portability, static type checking, and simplicity, while depending on only a standard Python distribution.

 `makefile.py` defines a Python module `makefilepy` which exports some useful functions.
 See [builtin functions](#useful-helper-functions)